 3. The Stanley Hotel, Estes Park, Colorado

-A luxury destination 7,500 feet up in the Rockies and over a century old, the Stanley is a popular haunted destination, in large part due to Stephen King's classic horror novel, The Shining.
-King and his wife stayed at the hotel at the end of one season, and nightmares caused the writer to develop the story.
+A luxury destination 7,500 feet up in the Rockies and over a century old, the Stanley Hotel is a popular haunted destination, in large part due to Stephen King's classic horror novel, The Shining.
+King and his wife stayed at the haunted hotel at the end of one season, and nightmares caused the writer to develop the story.
 Today, National Geographic considers it a top haunted US location.
-The hotel was founded by F.O. and Flora Stanley, husband and wife who may still be found around the grand rooms.
+The hotel was founded by F.O. and Flora Stanley, husband and wife, who may still be found around the grand rooms.
 Visitors and staff hear Flora playing the piano, and the ghosts are apparently much more peaceful than those in King's imagination.
 The Atlantic Paranormal Society caught amazing evidence during two episodes of Ghost Hunters, and Ghost Adventures had its fair share of encounters.
 Staff and guests report everything from apparitions of children to objects moving by themselves.
 In addition to magnificent views and lovely rooms, the hotel offers night tours for visitors.
+Spend the night in this scary American haunt - if you dare.
+The hotel is located at 333 E Wonderview Avenue in Estes Park.

 4. Waverly Hills Sanatorium, Louisville, Kentucky

 Waverly Hills Sanitorium turns up on many top haunted lists and television shows, including ABC/FOX Family Channel's Scariest Places on Earth, and the British show, Most Haunted.
-The building opened to tuberculosis patients in 1910, and through the years served as a home for the elderly and the severely disabled, a concert venue, and now, and haunted site with tours.
+The building opened to tuberculosis patients in 1910 and through the years, it served as a home for the elderly and the severely disabled, a concert venue, and now, and haunted site with tours.
 As may happen at any place associated over the long term with death and disease, not all the original Waverly inhabitants rest in peace.
 Prepare to experience shadow people, ghostly nurses, and disembodied voices singing and crying.
 There are tours, which range from a few hours to overnight, and the site is eerie even in daylight.
+The sanatorium is located at 4400 Paralee Drive in Louisville.

 5. Eastern State Penitentiary, Philadelphia, Pennsylvania

-Volumes could be written about Eastern State Penitentiary, which opened in 1829 and attempted to rehabilitate the prisoners using strict work schedules, enforced silence, and hoods to block out any views of the outdoors.
+Volumes could be written about the haunted prison, Eastern State Penitentiary, which opened in 1829 and attempted to rehabilitate the prisoners using strict work schedules, enforced silence, and hoods to block out any views of the outdoors.
 Outlaws like Willie Sutton and Al Capone graced Eastern State's cells but as the building became overcrowded and outdated, violence often ensued.
 Today, the prison is considered a hotbed of hauntings, and many paranormal groups have investigated.
-It has been included in numerous television documentaries including Ghost Adventures, FEAR! and Weird USA.
+It has been included in numerous television documentaries including Ghost Adventures, FEAR!, and Weird USA.
 Eastern State has apparitions, cold spots, EVPs, and other mysterious phenomena.
-Tours are available daily, but an online, virtual reality tour is available for those who can't get there in person.
+Tours are available daily, but an online virtual reality tour is available for those who can't get there in person.
+The prison is located at 2027 Fairmount Avenue in Philadelphia.

 6. Saint Augustine Lighthouse, St. Augustine, Florida